TinManTex/MockFox/ReadMe.txt

 If that's all your interested in you can ignore the other projects/the rest of this document.

+Info - various mgsv info gathered from other processes or other people, some of which is processed by IHTearDown

 IHTearDown - An IH module for generating the Mock modules from the running game and some other analysis stuff.
 A run of its output is in /Generated/